msmjacobjones/safe-regex/README.md

 # vuejs

-> A Vue.js project to check the safty of your RegEx
+> A Vue.js project to check that your RegEx is safe
 ## Build Setup

 ``` bash